digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/how-to/use-custom-parameters.md

    <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/how-to/custom-parameters/params2.png" alt="How to: use custom parameters" />
   </div>

-- Finally, execute the query to create a new row in the ToolJetDB table with the values provided in the custom parameters.
+- Finally, execute the query to create a new row in the JumpStartDB table with the values provided in the custom parameters.

 </div>